 ALLERGY MOM, YOU’RE INVITED!
-Join me, my allergists, and over 100 amazing allergy families inside our new private group!
+Join me, my allergists, and over 180 amazing allergy families for life-changing info, help, and connection in our new private group!

 Allergy friends, this simple, moist, and versatile milk-free and egg-free banana bread recipe does not disappoint.

 It’s been a top post here at Milk Allergy Mom for over a decade!
 Thanks for loving it as much as we do.

 This recipe is actually pretty nostalgic for me as our big boys have gobbled it up since toddler-hood.

 And now as pre-teens, they still love it as a filling breakfast or snack.
 We may just let bananas go brown around here on purpose and raid Grandma’s brown banana stash just to make this special treat.